 - (1) If you have a documented disability, please bring your documentation to me as soon as possible so that I can make suitable accommodations for you.
 If you believe that you have a disability and desire accommodation, please register with the Office for Students with Disabilities - (2) Any student who violates UC San Diego's academic integrity policy will earn a failing grade for the course.
-In addition, the Council of Deans of Student Affairs will impose a disciplinary penalty. - (3) EXAMS - a.
+In addition to my academic penalty, the Council of Deans of Student Affairs impose a disciplinary penalty.

+(3) EXAMS

+- a.
 You may not use the restroom during the midterm exam.
 Please let me know as soon as possible if this will create a problem for you. - b.
-You must bring your STUDENT ID to all exams. - c.
-You may only use a pen/pencil and a straight edge during exams. - i.
+You must bring your STUDENT ID to the midterm and final. - c.
+You may only use a pen/pencil and a straight edge (e.g., a ruler, your student ID) during exams. - i.
 Exams are closed book and you may not use any notes. - ii.
 Exams are electronic-free: you may not use calculators, headphones, cell phones, etc. - d.
 If you arrive late to an exam, I will allow you to take the exam in the time that remains as long as no one has turned in his/her exam and left the room.
 Once a classmate has turned in his/her exam, you will earn a zero on the test if you arrive late. - e.
 Grading concerns.
 We will be using Gradescope this quarter.
-If you believe there is a grading mistake, let us know within one week of the exam being returned. - i.
-If the TA agrees there was a grading mistake, it will be corrected immediately. - ii.
-If the TA disagrees there was a grading mistake, you will lose one point on your exam.
+If you believe there is a grading mistake on a question, let us know within one week of the exam being returned. - i.
+If the TA agrees that there is a grading mistake, it will be corrected immediately. - ii.
+If the TA disagrees that there is a grading mistake, we will deduct two points from your midterm exam and five points from your final exam.

-Week Text, Math Handout Video Topic (1) 7/3 Ch.1 Math Handout: Sects.
+Week Text, Math Handout Video Торіс (1) 8/5 Ch.1 Math Handout: Sects.
 A, B, C Ch.
 3.1, 3.2, 3.5 Ch.
 4 intro, 4.1, 4.2 3.3 3.6 3.4, 4.3 Ch.
-2 B1-3 C1a-C1j A2 C1k C2a I. Introduction II.
+2 B1-3 C1a-C1j A2 C1k I. Introduction II.
 Consumer Preferences: A. Axioms of Rational Choice B. Utility Functions C. Level Curves of the Utility Function: Indifference Curves D. Slopes of Level Curves: Marginal Rate of Substitution III.
-Common Utility Functions: Cobb-Douglas, Perfect Complements (Leontief), Perfect Substitutes, CES IV.
-Budget Constraint Quiz 1 Friday, 7/7 (2) 7/10 Math Handout: Sects.
+Common Utility Functions: Cobb-Douglas, Perfect Complements (Leontief), Perfect Substitutes, CES Prerequisite Quiz: Tuesday 8/6, in-class (2) 8/12 Math Handout: Sects.
 D, E Ch.
 5 Ch.
-6 A3-A4 C2 C3 C4 Quiz 2 Friday 7/14 V. Mathematical Review of Optimization VI.
+6 C2a A3-A4 C2 C3 C4 Quiz 1: Online Monday 8/12 IV.
+Budget Constraints V. Mathematical Review of Optimization VI.
 Utility Maximization and Demand Functions VII.
-Comparative Statics of Demand A. Income changes B. Price changes (3) 7/17 Ch 8 C5 C6 TUESDAY, 7/18 MIDTERM 1 VII.
-Comparative Statics of Demand (continued) C. Compensated Price Changes D. Slutsky Equation E. Demand Relationships Among Goods F. Elasticity (4) 7/24 Ch 14 Ch 9.
-C7 C8 Quiz 3, Monday 7/24 VIII.
+Comparative Statics of Demand A. Income changes B. Price changes (3) 8/19 Ch 8 C5 C6 Quiz 2: Online Monday 8/19 VII.
+Comparative Statics of Demand (continued) C. Compensated Price Changes D. Slutsky Equation E. Demand Relationships Among Goods F. Elasticity THURSDAY, 8/22, in-class MIDTERM (4) 8/26 Ch 14 Ch 9.
+C7 C8 VIII.
 Compensating and Equivalent Variation, Consumer's Surplus IX.
-Supply of Labor: The Labor-Leisure Decision (5) 7/31 Ch 10 Ch 12 C9 C10 Quiz 4 Monday, 7/31 X. Supply of Saving: The Consumption-Savings Decision XI.
+Supply of Labor: The Labor-Leisure Decision (5) 9/2 Ch 10 Ch 12 C9 C10 Quiz 3: Online Monday, 9/2 X. Supply of Saving: The Consumption-Savings Decision XI.
 Decision Making under Risk and Uncertainty

-FINAL EXAM: Saturday, August 5, 11:30-2:30am
+FINAL EXAM: Saturday, September 7, 11:30am-2:30pm